Toyota Gazoo Racing: Formula One

 On 11 October 2024, Toyota and Haas F1 Team announced a technical partnership whereby TGR will provide design, technical and manufacturing services whereas Haas will provide technical expertise and commercial benefits including TGR’s branding on the Haas cars.
 In the announcement, Toyota chairman Akio Toyoda stressed that the company is not making a comeback to the sport but to provide opportunities for its engineers, staff and drivers to experience Formula One.
 A few months later in January 2025, TGR director of global motorsport Masaya Kaji said that Toyota is looking into returning into Formula One.
+In December 2025, Haas and Toyota announced a title sponsorship with Haas entering the 2026 season as TGR Haas F1 Team.
+The title sponsorship name will remain for the season despite the company reverting as Gazoo Racing at the beginning of the year.

 Toyota previously competed in Formula One from 2002 to 2009 as a factory team.

+Super Formula

+Toyota joined the Japanese Super Formula in 2006 as an engine supplier and team partner.

+Lower formulae

+The Formula Regional Oceania Trophy is a junior formula series held in New Zealand since 2005.

-TGR also partnered with Formula 2 team Hitech Grand Prix since 2024 as the main title sponsor.
+In 2025, Formula 2 and 3 team Hitech Grand Prix had a partnership with Toyota Gazoo Racing.

 Sim racing

 Toyota Gazoo Racing uses Gran Turismo 7 as a platform for virtual motorsports through the Gran Turismo World Series, and the Toyota Gazoo Racing GT Cup.